 - Fill a saucepan with 2 inches of water and set to simmer.

 - In a stainless steel or heatproof bowl, whisk together grapefruit juice, honey, eggs, and egg yolks.

-- Set the bowl over the simmering water and cook, whisking constantly, until the mixture is thickened.
+- Set the bowl over the simmering water and cook, whisking to melt the honey and blend the ingredients.

+- Whisk in butter, a few pieces at a time, whisking until all the butter is incorporated.
 It should be thick enough to coat the back of a spoon.

-- Remove from heat and whisk in butter, a few pieces at a time, whisking until all the butter is incorporated.

 - If your curd looks lumpy, press it through a sieve.
 Pour into jars and store in the refrigerator for at least two hours before serving.
 The curd will keep in the refrigerator for about a week, or 1 month in the freezer.

 - Makes about 1 ½ cups